 Southwold real estate guide & listings for sale

-Single detached homes are the most common housing type, representing the overwhelming majority of buildings in Southwold, and the rest are mainly townhouses.
-Around 45% of properties in this part of the London metropolitan area were built prior to the 1960s, while most of the remaining buildings were built in the 1960s and the 2000s.
+The housing stock of Southwold is composed predominantly of single detached homes and row houses.
+The homes in this part of the Greater London metropolitan area are quite old, since about 45% of its dwellings were built before the 1960s, while many of the remaining buildings were constructed in the 1960s and the 2000s.
 This township offers mainly four or more bedroom and three bedroom homes.
-About 90% of the dwellings in the township are occupied by homeowners whereas the rest are rented.
+Homeowners occupy about 90% of the dwellings in Southwold and 10% are rented.

 There are only a very small number of primary schools in this township and consequently they can be a very long walk away.
 Moreover, Southwold does not have any high schools.
 Furthermore, it can be very difficult to get to daycares as a pedestrian.
 With regards to eating, home buyers in this township almost always have to rely on a car to purchase their groceries.